Surayia-Rahman/OCR-Process/README.md

-PDF Document OCR & Classification Tool
+PDF Document OCR & Classification Tool:

 This Python script extracts text from scanned PDF documents by converting them into images, preprocessing them for clarity, and using OCR (Optical Character Recognition) to extract and classify the content.
 It also identifies the type of document (e.g., Family Certificate, Nikahnama, etc.) and displays the extracted text in a readable table format.
+This was a personal project to identify and detect scanned documents; however there are issues with table detection so that will be added to a future to-do lisy.

 🔧 Features

-Convert PDF pages to images using Poppler
+1. Convert PDF pages to images using Poppler

-Detect and enhance blurry or low-contrast images
+2. Detect and enhance blurry or low-contrast images

-Apply image preprocessing for better OCR accuracy
+3. Apply image preprocessing for better OCR accuracy

-Extract text using Tesseract OCR
+4. Extract text using Tesseract OCR

-Automatically classify document types (e.g., Family Certificate, Nikahnama)
+5. Automatically classify document types (e.g., Family Certificate, Nikahnama in this case)

-Display extracted text in a terminal-based table
+6. Display extracted text in a terminal-based table

-Show the preprocessed image for visual confirmation
+7. Show the preprocessed image for visual confirmation

 📁 Project Structure

 bash
 Copy
 Edit